|Eric Rubiel 32690dab8c Added 4 examples related to discrimination (#43)||1 week ago|

 Racist Chat Bots - Microsoft chatbot called Tay spent a day learning from Twitter and began spouting antisemitic messages.

-PredPol - PredPol, a program for police departments that predicts hotspots where future crime might occur, could potentially get stuck in a feedback loop of over-policing majority black and brown neighborhoods. [summary]
+PredPol - PredPol, a program for police departments that predicts hotspots where future crime might occur, could potentially get stuck in a feedback loop of over-policing majority black and brown neighbourhoods. [summary]

 COMPAS - is a risk assessment algorithm used in legal courts by the state of Wisconsin to predict the risk of recidivism.
 Its manufacturer refuses to disclose the proprietary algorithm and only the final risk assessment score is known.
-The algorithm is biased against blacks (even worse than humans). [summary][NYT opinion]
+The algorithm is biased against blacks (COMPAS performs worse than a human evaluator). [summary][NYT opinion]

 Homeland Security - Homeland security, with DataRobot, is creating a terrorist-predicting algorithm trying to predict if a passenger or a group of passengers are high-risk by looking at age, domestic address, destination and/or transit airports, route information (one-way or round trip), duration of the stay, and luggage information, etc., and comparing with known instances.

 Deep Fakes - Deep Fakes is an artificial intelligence-based human image synthesis technique.
 It is used to combine and superimpose existing images and videos onto source images or videos.
-Deepfakes may be used to create fake celebrity pornographic videos or revenge porn.
-[AI assisted fake porn]
+Deepfakes may be used to create fake celebrity pornographic videos and revenge porn or scam businesses [CNN Interactive Report][Deep Nudes][DreamPower]

-Attention Engineering - From Facebook notifications to Snapstreaks to YouTube auto plays, they're all competing for one thing: your attention.
-Companies prey on our psychology for their own profit.
+Attention Engineering - From Facebook notifications to Snapstreaks to YouTube auto-plays, they're all competing for one thing: your attention.
+Companies prey on our psychology for their profit.

 Predicting Mass Protests - The US Pentagon funds and uses technologies such as social media surveillance and satellite imagery to forecast civil disobedience and infer location of protesters via their social networks around the world.
 There are indications that this technology is increasingly used to target Anti-Trump protests, leftwing groups and activists of color.